google/applied-machine-learning-intensive/v2/04_classification/05_introduction_to_image_classification/slides.md

 ![center](res/shirt.png)

 <!--
-In the lab for this unit we'll be working with some very curated datasets.
-The first dataset that we work with is the MNIST Fashion dataset.
+In the lab for this unit, we'll be working with some very curated datasets.
+The first dataset that we work with is the Fashion-MNIST dataset.

 The dataset contains 70,000 images of different clothing items.
 Each image is a grayscale image, only contains one item, and is only 28x28 pixels.